Mission:

 Camp Broken Arrow began as a concept around 2018, as part of an exploration with a family group seeking a location to build a primitive cabin.
 After walking through 18 acres of forest, my nephew Vincent declared in his matter of fact tone, “this is the best spot for a cabin.”

-Around 2021, my son Nick and I created a campsite area, added a fire pit and built an outhouse with a composting toilet.
+Around 2021, my son Nick and I created a campsite area, added a fire pit and built an outhouse with a compost toilet.

 After a false start in 2022 and 2023, I decided to work in earnest to start the project.
 In order to support the building of a forest preserve and primitive camp, I took the following steps: